 1. Respect for Gender Identity and work towards adoption of Gender Identity laws in countries globally.

-2. Continued and direct financing for key populations and specifically Trans without intermediaries.
+2. Continued and direct financing for key populations and specifically Trans without intermediaries for (STD/Sexually Transmitted Diseases) screening tests.
 We can no longer be seen only as cheap work force.
 We are program designers, implementers and we have the required expertise to reach our peers.

 3. Access to Universal health care that is inclusive of Trans needs.
 That is comprehensive and competent – specifically for us.
 In prevention care and treatment and retention in services to reach viral suppression.
 Over all we do not want friendly services, what we need is quality services.

 2. What can countries and the Global Fund do?

 a.
 Countries can start by accepting key populations exist and that gay men, MSM and other men who have sex with men, sex workers, drug users and Trans exist, we are in all countries of the world.

 b.
 Countries should include us in the political declaration in a non-discriminatory manner.
 Exclusion kills us.